rusticlion/Manastorm/manastorm_codebase_dump.md

 function Wizard:queueSpell(spell)
     -- Check if wizard is stunned
+    local stun = self.statusEffects[Constants.StatusType.STUN]
-    if self.stunTimer > 0 then
+    if stun and stun.active then
+        local remaining = stun.duration > 0 and (stun.duration - stun.totalTime) or 0
-        print(self.name .. " tried to queue a spell but is stunned for " .. string.format("%.1f", self.stunTimer) .. " more seconds")
+        print(self.name .. " tried to queue a spell but is stunned for " .. string.format("%.1f", remaining) .. " more seconds")
         return false
     end